Last updated on : 30 Jun, 2025

 Understanding the side effects of raisins (Kishmish) is crucial, but knowing how to prevent these issues is equally important.
 Here are a few precautions you should consider while including raisins in your diet:

 Soaked raisins are easier to digest and absorb nutrients more effectively than dry ones.
 They help reduce acidity in the stomach, provide better hydration, and are gentler on the digestive system.
-Their softer texture also makes them easier to chew, especially for those with dental concerns.
+Their softer texture makes them easier to chew, especially for those with dental concerns.

 Regular consumption of raisins can aid digestion, boost iron levels, and keep your bones strong.